B.A. Joint Honours English & Drama, University of Wales Swansea

 In Film and Television Production roles he worked on Meanwhile (short film, Fiction Factory), House(feature film, CF1), Taliesin Jones (feature film, Snake River USA), Rancid Aluminium (feature film, Fiction Factory) and a season of Satellite City (Situation Comedy series, HTV)

-As Academic Manager Steve is line manager for a number of staff and oversees a number of academic programmes working as part of the School of Music and Performance management team.
+As Academic Manager line managed a large number of staff and oversaw a number of academic programmes working as part of the School of Music and Performance management team.

 2009 -15 Course Leader BA Hons Performance and Media